wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 2.0.2 =
+- (30 Sep 2009) - Fixed settings were deleted at deactivation.
+Settings are now only deleted at uninstall.

 = 2.0.1 =
 - (25 Sep 2009) - BuddyPress 1.1 CSS fixes for the CAPTCHA position on the regstration form.